What is my mailing address at NEC?

 You may also want to check with music stores in your area about insuring your instruments before you come to NEC.
 They may be able to refer you to companies in the area, which can provide coverage.
 Some NEC students have used Clarion Musical Instrument Insurance in the past.

-Because of the lack of space students are not permitted to bring cars to NEC.
-There is no parking for students available through NEC.
-Long-term parking in nearby garages is extremely expensive; therefore we strongly suggest that you not plan to keep a car here.
+There is no parking available through NEC.
+Long-term parking in nearby garages is extremely expensive; therefore we strongly discourage students keeping cars here.

-Bicycles may be locked up in the courtyard of the Residence Hall at your own risk.
-There is an awning covering this area, but it is outside.
-Bicycles are not permitted in student’s rooms or in the hallways, stairwells, and lounges.
+Bicycles may be locked up in the courtyard of the Residence Hall at your own risk and must be registered in the Residence Hall Office.
+There is a ceiling covering this area, but it is still exposed to the elements.
+Bicycles are not permitted in students' rooms, hallways, stairwells, or lounges.
 Riding a bicycle in the city can be dangerous, so please be sure to always wear a helmet.

 Smoking is not allowed in any NEC building, including the Residence Hall.
-Smoking is permitted outside the building only in designated smoking areas (25 feet from the buildings).
+Smoking is permitted outside the building only in designated smoking areas (25 feet from the buildings) located on the corners of Gainsborough St. & Huntington Ave. and Gainsborough St. & St. Botolph St.

-The NEC Office of Residence Life consists of one full-time Director, three Graduate Assistants and 6 Resident Assistants, all of whom live in the building.
-The Residence Hall Office (RHO), which is located in the lobby of the Residence Hall is staffed by the Graduate Assistants and Resident Assistants.
-The hours for the RHO will be posted within the first week of the academic year.
+NEC Residence Life consists of one full-time Director, three Graduate Assistants, and six Resident Assistants, all of whom live in the building.
+The Residence Hall Office (RHO), located in the lobby of the Residence Hall, is staffed by the Graduate Assistants and Resident Assistants.
+Operating hours for the RHO will be posted within the first week of the academic year.

 Resident Assistants (RAs) are full-time students and paraprofessional staff who work to create a community environment in the Residence Hall through personal interaction with their peers and by sponsoring creative programs to support the philosophy and objectives of Residence Life and New England Conservatory.
-Each RA is responsible for one floor in 33G, and the entire hall on duty nights.
-RAs enforce policy, solve problems, and plan social and informational programs and events.
+Each RA is responsible for one floor in the ResHall, and the entire hall on duty nights.
+RAs enforce policy, problem solve, and plan social and educational programs and events.

-When you receive your room assignment at the end of July you will also be given the phone number and e-mail address of your roommate (if this information has been provided to us for distribution).
+When you receive your room assignment at the end of July you will also be given the e-mail address of your roommate (if this information has been provided to us for distribution).
 You are encouraged to contact your roommate prior to arriving on campus.
-You should discuss who will bring what to campus (see Packing List for more info).
+You should discuss who will bring what to campus (see the Packing List for more info) and general lifestyle decisions.

 Guests are allowed in the Residence Hall, but some guidelines apply.
 Hosts must report to Residence Hall Security to sign in a guest.
 Both the host and guest must leave their ID with Security.
 Guests must be accompanied by that resident while in the Residence Hall at all times.
 Residents may have overnight guests for a period of time not to exceed three consecutive days.
-Residents may not exceed ten overnight guests per month or will be considered co-habiting and may lose their guest privileges.
+Residents may not exceed ten overnight guests per month, which is considered co-habitation, and may result in the loss their guest privileges.
 Hosts are responsible for the conduct of their guests and for familiarizing their guests with pertinent NEC rules and regulations.
+Please reference the resident Housing Contract for more information.

 All pets are prohibited, including fish.